 Knowing how to properly expose your shots is an obvious first step for becoming a photographer or cinematographer.
-We’ll lay out examples and visuals to answer what is overexposure.
-But we’ll also take a look at why overexposing photos with intention sometimes works, (sometimes doesn’t), and the ways in which you can break the rules to produce visuals that are uniquely yours.
+We’ll lay out examples and visuals to answer what is overexposure in photography.
+But we’ll also take a look at why overexposing photos with intention sometimes works (sometimes doesn’t) and the ways in which you can break the rules to produce visuals that are uniquely yours.

 What is overexposure?